Ordiss N, tablets 16 mg+12, 5 mg 30 pcs

 Rarely: necrotizing angiitis (vasculitis, subcutaneous vasculitis).

-Rarely: difficulty in breathing (including pneumonitis and pulmonary edema).
+Rare: breathing difficulties (including pneumonitis and pulmonary edema).

-Infrequent: anorexia, loss of appetite, gastric mucosal irritation, diarrhea, constipation.
+Uncommon: anorexia, loss of appetite, irritation of the gastric mucosa, diarrhea, constipation.

 Rarely: pancreatitis.